macieklamberski/feedsmith/docs/generating/examples.md

 </opml>
 ```

-## OPML with Extra Outline Attributes
+### Extra Outline Attributes

-You can generate OPML files with custom outline attributes by providing them in the outline objects and specifying their names in the options parameter:
+You can generate OPML files with custom outline attributes by providing them in the outline objects and specifying their names in the `extraOutlineAttributes` option:

 ```typescript
 import { generateOpml } from 'feedsmith'